-Marcy Gutierrez is a Partner in Lozano Smith's Sacramento office, and co-chair of the firm's Special Education Practice Group.
-She began her career in education as a public school teacher, and has been advising and representing school districts and other education entities for over ten years.
+Marcy Gutierrez is a Partner in Lozano Smith's Sacramento office and co-chair of the firm's Special Education Practice Group.
+She began her career in education as a public school teacher, and has been advising and representing school districts and other education entities for over fifteen years.
 Her areas of expertise include special education, student discipline, Title IX, the Brown Act, and litigation.

 Ms. Gutierrez has effectively represented school districts in many venues, including cases successfully litigated at the administrative agency level as well as in the federal courts.
 In addition to special education, she also advises and represents school districts and other education entities with regard to student discipline, public records requests, and the broad spectrum of anti-discrimination and anti-harassment requirements that apply to public education agencies.

 Ms. Gutierrez is a frequently requested guest speaker who has presented on many topics, such as Transition Planning, Autism, IEP Facilitation, and other topics related to special education as well as Section 504.
 She finds her expertise is best used by providing training to staff, where she emphasizes hands-on tools to provide educationally and legally appropriate programs for students with special needs.

 Ms. Gutierrez earned her J.D. from University of the Pacific, McGeorge School of Law, and her B.A. from the University of California, Davis.

 California Council of School Attorneys

 California Women Lead